 Street Food in Spain is not so common as eating well is an important part of Spanish life.
-Great pride is taken in selecting local products and preparing seasonal dishes.
-So eating on the street or grabbing something quick is not so common in Spain as it is in some other European countries.
+In this part of the world great pride is taken in selecting local produce.
+Local also stick to seasonal dishes.
+Eating on the street or grabbing something quick is not so common in Spain as it is in some other European countries.

 Andalusia tends to do outdoor food when it´s the Feria or on special fiesta days.

 These are some of the more typical street food dishes you can try in Southern Spain

 Probably one of my favourite Street Food options.
 Spot the old fashioned Victorian style ovens on street corners.
 These appear when there is a procession or large crowd expected.
 Usually next to the oven is a stall where they prepare the food.
 Fluffy potatoes served with cheese and butter.

 These stalls begin to pop up on street corners and squares in Autumn.
 The smell of the seasonal hot chestnuts lingers in the air.
 Street vendors have an improvised fire inside a large tin drum.
 The chestnuts are roasted in an old frying pan and served in paper cones.
 As well as being a natural snack, it warms your hands on cold days as you walk around the city.